saghul/sjs/README.md

 # Overview

-Skookum JS, or *sjs* for short, is a JavaScript runtime focused on giving unobtrusive and straight abstractions to low level platform facilities.
+Skookum JS, or *sjs* for short, is a JavaScript runtime focused on providing comprehensive POSIX APIs.

 The motivation for this project comes from answering the question "how would a JavaScript runtime look like if there were no browsers?".